-The latest Rx Price Watch report by Leigh Purvis and Dr. Stephen Schondelmeyer finds that retail prices for widely used generic prescription drugs declined, on average, between 2006 and 2013.
-In 2013, retail prices for 280 generic prescription drugs widely used by Medicare beneficiaries fell by an average of 4.0 percent.
+The latest Rx Price Watch report by Leigh Purvis and Dr. Stephen W. Schondelmeyer finds that retail prices for widely used prescription drugs increased, on average, between 2006 and 2013.
+In 2013, retail prices for 622 brand name, generic, and specialty prescription drugs widely used by Medicare beneficiaries increased by an average of 9.4 percent.
 In contrast, the general inflation rate was 1.5 percent over the same period.

 These AARP Public Policy Institute reports are a continuation of our Rx Watchdog report series that has been tracking manufacturer price changes for widely used prescription drugs since 2004.
 The Rx Price Watch reports utilize retail prices - or the amount charged to consumers (and/or insurers) - as our primary data source.
 The reports are based on drugs widely used by older Americans.